krakow10/hash_str/README.md

 ## Strings with Precomputed Hash

-A simple library to precompute string hashes.
+A simple library for strings with a precomputed hash.

 Features:
-- Create HashStr with procomputed hash
+- Create HashStr with precomputed hash
-- Create HashStrMap using precomputed hash
+- Create HashStrMap using HashStr's precomputed hash

-Feature Wishlist:
+Broken Features:
-- Intern strings into an explicit cache (not working)
+- Intern strings into an explicit cache

+Wishlist:
 - Create HashStr at compile time with a macro, deduplicated
 - Intern strings into a global cache like ustr